geotrev/bulba/README.md

 ### Properties

 Properties are integral to `UpgradedComponent`.
-Think of them as informants to your component's render state, similar to how state works in React.
+By default, they behave as a function to your component's render state, similar to how state works in React.

-To add properties, create a static getter called `properties` that returns an object, where each entry is the property name (key) and configuration (value).
-Property names should always be `camelCased`.
+Use the static getter `properties` and return an object, where each entry is the property name (key) and configuration (value).
+Property names should always be `camelCase`.

 Example: